Want to learn the basics about Judaism?

 Under God’s guidance, the Jews became a powerful nation with kings such as Saul, David, and Solomon, who built the first Temple.
 Subsequently, this was the site around which Jewish worship was centred.
 The Temple contained the Ark of the Covenant, and was the exclusive site for certain religious rituals.

 Throughout their history, Jewish people experienced times of great expansion and advance in knowledge (both theological and scientific) which were interspersed by periods of persecution and massacres.
-The Jews were slaughtered during the Christian Crusades and, along with Muslims, were persecuted and object of hatred in Europe in the 13th and 15th centuries and most recently, during the Holocaust.
+Many Jews were slaughtered during the Christian Crusades and, along with Muslims, were persecuted and object of hatred in Europe in the 13th and 15th centuries and most recently, during the Holocaust.
 In this period alone 6 million Jewish people were killed, 1 million of which were children.
 War crimes trials of those involved in the Holocaust continue to this day.

 The Jewish religion is based on the principle that there is only one indivisible all-powerful, all-knowing and all-present God, who is fair and just and the creator of the universe and mankind.